khanhgithead/fastrtps/README.md

   docker run -it -v ~/Desktop:/Desktop fastrtps bash
 ```

-This example assume shares your local `~/Desktop` is shared within the docker image as `Desktop`.
+This example assumes your local `~/Desktop` is shared within the docker image as `Desktop`.

 # Creating an example application